Celebrating Easter Twice

 So for all my friends here in Eastern Europe, I hope this helps.
 And to our friends around the world, I hope this makes sense. (and my usual apologies for being so loquacious!)

-On the 5th we celebrate the most important date in our Christian calendar.
+On the 16th of April we celebrate the most important date in our Christian calendar.
 Hopefully, churches will be overflowing.
 People jokingly say that the CofE (Church of England) also refers to Christmas and Easter – the only days you’ll get a Church of England member into a church.
 Sadly, that can hold more fact than fiction, sometimes.

 But for those who aren’t attending church, and for many who go to church out of a sense of ‘well, we’ve always done it before, so we’ll keep on doing it, although we haven’t a clue what it’s all about,’ they will most likely be celebrating the original pagan festival of ‘Eastre.’
 Eastre, ‘ the goddess of springtime and birth,’ or the literal term ‘offspring.’